sllam/comingle/android_apps/README.md

 be liable to any freak accidents that occur while you are running these apps.
 So please be cautious while using them.

-And don't use your mobile devices while driving or operation heavy machinery.
+And don't use your mobile devices while driving or operating heavy machinery.